microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ## Introduction

-An effort is underway to modernize compilation of HLSL based shaders.
-This is commonly referred to as the upstream effort.
+An effort is underway to modernize compilation of HLSL based shaders by adding HLSL compilation to clang.
 This effort is a long term play that positions HLSL shader compilation in a place that provides the most stability and maintainability for the future by giving as many options to DirectX while the GPU/NPU landscape evolves.

 There are multiple ways to compile a shader today.
 * dxc.exe - Executable that takes command line options and outputs bytecode